Discipline Process - Individuals

 - If the Respondent misses the scheduled hearing, the Hearing Officer may make a decision with the information available.

 - If the Respondent disputes the charges, the hearing may be recorded.
 The recording is the property of the University.
-If a student wishes to obtain a copy of the hearing record, a request must be submitted in writing to the Conflict Resolution and Student Conduct Services Office.
+If a student wishes to obtain a copy of the hearing record, a request must be submitted in writing to the Student Resolution Center.
 This may be done via FAX, mail, or in person.
 If the student wishes to have a copy, the recording of the hearing must be reduced to a written transcript at the expense of the student and prepared by a certified reporter.
-Alternatively, the recording may be made available for the Complainant or Respondent to listen to within the Conflict Resolution and Student Conduct Services office.
+Alternatively, the recording may be made available for the Complainant or Respondent to listen to within the Student Resolution Center.

 - In disputed cases, the Complainant, the Respondent and the Hearing Officer may bring or request relevant witnesses.
 If the Complainant or Respondent requests witnesses identified in the report at least two business days before the hearing, the Hearing Officer will make reasonable efforts to arrange for the attendance of the requested witnesses.
 Witnesses may be present only when they are giving information.
 Only the Hearing Officer may ask questions; the Respondent and/or Complainant may suggest questions for each other or witnesses.
 The Hearing Officer guides all questioning and limits repetition/statements.
 All procedural questions are subject to the final decision of the Hearing Officer.